 The following are research, teaching and training opportunities available for UO faculty and staff.
 For more information about a listing, please email the contact listed.

-Faculty members who are interested in proposing new UO Global Seminars programs are welcome to do so and will find the relevant information on our UO Global Seminars page.
+Faculty members who are interested in proposing new faculty-led study abroad programs are welcome to do so and will find the relevant information on our Faculty-Led Programs page.

 There are numerous opportunities for UO faculty members to teach at UO Centers Abroad.
-Faculty members who want to propose programs of their own design should read the UO Global Seminars page.
-Those faculty members who are interested in teaching courses in the existing (regular) programs at these sites should contact Roger Adkins for instructions and information.
+Faculty members who want to propose programs of their own design should read the Faculty-Led Programs page.
+Those faculty members who are interested in teaching courses in the existing (regular) programs at these sites should check out the AHA webpage for prospective visiting faculty.
 Opportunities may vary from site to site and year to year.

 Bellagio Center Residencies and Fellowships.
 Deadlines for Bellagio Center awards vary by program.
 No internal UO contact.

 A number of the UO's and the Oregon University System's exchange partner universities and other international partners are open to ad hoc faculty exchange arrangements, including anything from a week of guest lecturing or on-site research up to a bilateral exchange of faculty from each campus for a full academic year.
 In general, there are no special funds available for travel or other expenses, so interested faculty members may need to rely on their personal research accounts, departmental support, or external grant funding.
 There are opportunities for faculty members in most academic fields, and foreign-language ability is not always required.
 Options include most partner univerisities, as well as business options in Denmark (summer) and Italy.
 For more information, please contact Roger Adkins, Associate Director of UO Study Abroad Programs.